What is Printed Matter?

 What happens if I’m not accepted into the Fair?

 Available spaces include 4’–18’ of table presentation space, both with and without a wall.
-Larger areas are available for Special Projects, and also include select furniture.
+Larger areas are available for Special Projects, and also include select additional furniture.

 How are exhibitor fees determined?